 | Award Basis | First-come, first-served |

-- Out-of-state veterans not currently residing in Florida
+- Out-of-state veterans not currently living in Florida

-- Veterans who don’t qualify for the in-state fee waiver
+- Veterans who do not qualify for the in-state fee waiver for whatever reason

 Contact: UF Student Veteran Services at (352) 294-2948 or military-benefits@ufl.edu